 Who should not get botox or fillers?

-Allergies to any of the ingredients Botox is a common, and largely safe, cosmetic treatment.
-However, it has been found that long-term use can have some lasting effects.
-Botox injections are not recommended for people under 18, as their bodies are still developing and growing.
-It's best to consult a doctor before getting Botox injections if you are taking any type of medication.
+Botox is a common and largely safe cosmetic treatment, but it’s important to understand potential risks.
+Long-term use can have lasting effects, and Botox injections are not recommended for individuals under 18, as their bodies are still developing.
+It's also best to consult a doctor before undergoing Botox treatment, especially if you are taking any type of medication.

-The American Society of Plastic Surgeons recommends that women wait until they have finished breastfeeding before considering undergoing any type of injectable treatment, such as Botox.
-Although there are no tests for allergies, you should contact your doctor before getting Botox injections.
-Botox contains toxins that can be harmful to the fetus, and the chemicals in the toxin can pass through the placenta to the baby.
-This is because Botox contains substances that can affect the immune system and cause allergic reactions in some people.
+The American Society of Plastic Surgeons advises women to wait until they have finished breastfeeding before considering injectable treatments like Botox.
+Though there are no specific tests for Botox allergies, consulting a doctor is crucial.
+Botox contains toxins that can be harmful to a fetus, and some of its chemical components can pass through the placenta and affect the baby.
+These substances may also impact the immune system and trigger allergic reactions in sensitive individuals.

 Leave a Comment